alexylon/Ferrocrypt/README.md

 ## ABOUT

-Ferrocrypt is a small and simple encryption tool written in Rust.
+Ferrocrypt is a simple encryption tool leveraging Rust's memory safety guarantees and performance benefits.

-Its name comes from the Latin words for iron, "ferrum" and for rust, "ferrugo".
+The name comes from Latin: "ferrum" (iron) and "ferrugo" (rust).

-With a user-friendly command-line and an intuitive graphical user interface, Ferrocrypt makes it easy to encrypt and decrypt data using industry-standard algorithms.

-The tool utilizes Rust's strong memory safety guarantees and performance benefits to ensure the highest level of security and speed.

-GUI options include a Rust/React-based Tauri app and a Rust-based Dioxus desktop app, with all logic written entirely in Rust.

-Ferrocrypt supports two different encryption modes:

-1. Symmetric encryption mode: This mode uses XChaCha20-Poly1305, based on the ChaCha20 stream cipher and the Poly1305 MAC, which together provide stronger security guarantees.
-   Additionally, Ferrocrypt employs the Argon2id password-based key derivation function to generate secure encryption keys from user passwords, making it easy for users to protect their data with a strong and unique password.
-   The vaults that are produced have the file extension ".fcs".

-2. Hybrid encryption mode: This method combines both symmetric and asymmetric encryption algorithms.
-   In this mode, the XChaCha20-Poly1305 symmetric algorithm is used to encrypt the data, while the RSA asymmetric (public key) algorithm is used to encrypt the symmetric data key, providing an added layer of security.
-   Unlike the Symmetric mode above, where a password-derived key is used to encrypt all files or folders, each file or folder is encrypted with a random key in Hybrid mode.
-Even if someone guesses your password, the random key renders it useless without the private key.
-Moreover, if someone gains access to your private key, they would still need the password to decrypt it.
-   Vaults produced by the Hybrid mode have a file extension of ".fch".
+**GUI Options:**
+- Tauri app (Rust + React frontend)
+- Dioxus desktop app (pure Rust)

+**Encryption Modes:**

+1. **Symmetric** - Uses XChaCha20-Poly1305 encryption with Argon2id password-based key derivation.
+Ideal for personal use where the same password encrypts and decrypts data.
+Produces `.fcs` vault files.

+2. **Hybrid** - Combines XChaCha20-Poly1305 (data encryption) with RSA-4096 (key encryption).
+Each file/folder gets a unique random key, encrypted with your public key.
+Requires both the private key AND password for decryption, providing dual-layer security.
+Produces `.fch` vault files.

+**Security Features:**

-The `chacha20poly1305` crate, which implements the ChaCha20Poly1305 encryption algorithms, has undergone successful security audits.
+- **Audited encryption**: Uses the `chacha20poly1305` crate, which has undergone successful security audits

-Ferrocrypt enhances the security of header data, which comprises crucial cryptographic components, by generating additional Reed-Solomon parity (recovery) bytes.
-In the event of header corruption, which may occur due to hard drive bit rot, data transfer or other factors, these parity bytes enable Ferrocrypt to successfully recover the header and decrypt your data with a high degree of reliability.
+- **Secure secret handling**: Passphrases are protected using the `secrecy` crate, preventing accidental exposure through Debug/Display traits and ensuring automatic memory zeroization when dropped
+- **Error correction**: Reed-Solomon parity bytes protect cryptographic headers from corruption due to bit rot or data transfer errors, enabling reliable data recovery

 The code is separated in multiple projects - the library `ferrocrypt-lib`, a CLI client `ferrocrypt-cli`, a [**TAURI**](https://tauri.app/) based GUI app `ferrocrypt-gui-tauri`, and a [**Dioxus**](https://dioxuslabs.com/) based GUI app `ferrocrypt-gui-dioxus`.